amity203/ViewDapp/README.md

 ganache-cli install - https://github.com/trufflesuite/ganache-cli
 Ganache-cli should be installed properly on your machine.
 See the above link for how to do this.
 The GUI Ganache can also be used.
 Make sure its running on port: 8545

+Install angular as this project use angular: `npm install -g @angular/cli`

 ### 2. Clone the repo, cd into the directory, and install node modules.

 clone this repo- https://github.com/amity203/ViewDapp.git